Asparagus with Penne Pasta, Tuscan Style

 - Chopped toasted hazelnuts, pitted kalamata olives, fresh sage and/or Italian sausage Add to list

-In a heavy pot, heat the olive oil until the surface begins to move.
-Stir in the garlic, mushrooms and asparagus and cook for 4 to 5 minutes or until the asparagus is crisp-tender.
+In a heavy pot, heat oil until the surface begins to move.
+Stir in garlic, mushrooms and asparagus and cook for 4 to 5 minutes or until asparagus is crisp-tender.

-Add the tomatoes, white beans, basil and Parmesan and simmer for 1 to 2 minutes.
-Squeeze in the lemon juice.
-Stir in the pasta and adjust the seasonings with salt and pepper.
+Add tomatoes, white beans, basil and Parmesan and simmer for 1 to 2 minutes.
+Squeeze in lemon juice.
+Stir in pasta and adjust the seasonings with salt and pepper.
 Heat through and serve garnished with grated Parmesan and chopped fresh basil.

 Recipe by, PCC Chef

 Source: Demonstrated on KING 5's "Gardening with Ciscoe" show aired on March 21, 2009.

 Lynne Vea is a graduate of the Executive Chef Program at Le Cordon Bleu, Paris and has been cooking with PCC Natural Markets since 2001.
 Featured on King-5’s "Gardening with Ciscoe," she demonstrates easy and delicious recipes using seasonal ingredients.

 Lynne is an admired PCC Cooks instructor, teaching a variety of popular PCC Cooks classes throughout the year.

 She loves to collect old cookbooks, hunt for wild berries, and cook seven-course dinners where the guests are encouraged to dance and cavort between courses.